 The Drop-In Center provides free rapid HIV and Hepatitis C testing Monday through Friday from 9:00 a.m. to 1:00 p.m. and from 2:00 p.m. to about 5:00 p.m. with the last test beginning at 4:30 p.m.
 Please plan to spend about 30 minutes at the Drop-In Center for your test.
 Usually, there is no wait to be tested.
-We do not accept appointments; all testing is strictly walk-in and on a first-come, first-served basis.
+We are closed Wednesday, but accept pre-arranged appointments; all testing is strictly walk-in and on a first-come, first-served basis.

 About HIV Testing

-The OraSure and OraQuick tests are oral screens that require an oral sample from your gum line.
-We can also use a small sample of blood from a fingerstick.
+The OraQuick tests require a small sample of blood from a fingerstick.
 This is an HIV antibody test.
 When someone becomes infected with HIV, the immune system produces HIV antibodies in an attempt to fight off the virus.
 Research has shown it can take up to 6 months for the HIV antibodies to be detected on an HIV test.
 This 6 month window period applies with all HIV tests.
 If you have become infected with HIV within the last 6 months, it is possible that it may not show up on an HIV antibody test.
 Based on your risk factors, your test counselor may recommend that you return for a follow-up testing to get you outside that window period.

-The OraSure and OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
+The OraQuick tests were approved by the Food and Drug Administration (FDA) and are highly accurate.
 The entire testing process takes about 30 minutes.
 The OraQuick rapid test can provide us with preliminary results in 20 minutes.
 All testing is accompanied by HIV prevention counseling.

 If you are interested in getting tested, you can come by the Drop-In Center any time during business hours.
-There is no appointment necessary.
+There is no appointment necessary, except for Wednesdays.
 If you have questions related to HIV or STDs, you can call our confidential information line at 540-982-2437.

 Testing in the New River Valley